Bloody Pit of Horror (album)

 Bloody Pit of Horror is the twelfth studio album by Gwar.
 It was released on November 9, 2010, on Metal Blade Records.

 The first track, "Zombies, March!" is now available for streaming at Bloody-Disgusting's website.

-This is the last album to feature longtime character Flattus Maximus before Cory Smoot's death and Flattus' retirement.
+This is the last album to feature longtime character Flattus Maximus before Cory Smoot's death and Flattus' subsequent retirement.
+It also marks the last album to feature bassist Casey Orr before his third departure from the band in 2011.

 This album does not have a coinciding movie.